Winston DeLattiboudere III: Akron

 In 2022, DeLattiboudere became the defensive line coach at Akron.
 There, he helped improve the defensive line's performance, especially in sacks and tackles for loss.

 Green Bay Packers

 In 2023, DeLattiboudere joined the Green Bay Packers under the Bill Walsh NFL diversity coaching fellowship.

 Minnesota

 DeLattiboudere returned to his alma mater, University of Minnesota, in 2023 as the defensive line coach, later adding the title of assistant head coach on February 2, 2024.
 He played a major role in Minnesota's defensive success, including increasing the team’s sack total from 19 in 2022 to 28 in 2024.
 Under his guidance, Minnesota's defense ranked fifth nationally in total defense in 2023.

 In 2024, DeLattiboudere was selected for the American Football Coaches Association, which is aimed at identifying and developing future leaders in football coaching.

 Arizona Cardinals

 On February 12, 2025, DeLattiboudere joined the Arizona Cardinals as their defensive line coach under head coach Jonathan Gannon.

+Michigan State

+In January 2026, DeLattiboudere was hired as the defensive line coach at Michigan State University under head coach Pat Fitzgerald.